StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 ## Model ranking

+With that being said, let's rank the models based on their precision.
+The proposed way to rank the models is

 ## Outlook

 This project focuses on 1-day ahead risk forecasting, but the framework can be naturally extended to multi-day (n-day) VaR and Expected Shortfall.